ParadropLabs/ParadropTutorial/README.md

 ### Enabling SSH Access to Your Router

-During the tutorial, you will be doing some hands-on activitiies with a Paradrop wireless router.
-You can use SSH to view and debug software on the Paradrop router.
-For security purposes, password authentication is disabled, so you will need to upload your public key to the router to enable RSA authentication.
+During the tutorial, you will be doing some hands-on activitiies with a Paradrop compute node.
+You can use SSH to view and debug software on the Paradrop node.
+For security purposes, password authentication is disabled, so you will need to upload your public key to the node to enable RSA authentication.

 If you run `pdtools wizard` during the tutorial and answer "yes" to the